Multi-oriented props and homotopy algebras with branes: Multi-oriented versions of some classical operads and props

-where $ord(I')$ is the set of total orderings on the finite set $I'=I\setminus \check{\fs}_{\scriptstyle 0}^{-1}(out)$.
-The differential in $\cA ss_\infty$ can be extended to $\cA svbig_\infty^{(k+1)}$ by summing over all possible ways of attaching extra directions $\bar{\fs}\in \f_k$ to the internal edge, \Beq \delta \Ba{c}\resizebox{18mm}{!} { }\Ea =\sum_{r=0}^{n-2}\sum_{l=2}^{n-r} \sum_{\bar{\fs}\in \f_k} (-1)^{rl+n-r-l+1} \Ba{c}\resizebox{20mm}{!} { }\Ea \Eeq Hence $\cA svbig_\infty^{(k+1)}$ is just the $2^k$-coloured extension of $\cA ss_\infty$.
-Note that the generating corollas in $\cA svbig_\infty^{(k+1)}$ have at least one ingoing leg and at least one outgoing leg with respect to only basic direction (this condition kills ``curvature terms" in that direction).
+Here $ord(I')$ is the set of total orderings on the finite set $I'=I\setminus \check{\fs}_{\scriptstyle 0}^{-1}(out)$.
+The differential in $\cA ss_\infty$ can be extended to $\cA svbig_\infty^{(k+1)}$ by summing over all possible ways of attaching extra directions $\bar{\fs}\in \f_k$ to the internal edge, \Beq \delta \Ba{c}\resizebox{20mm}{!} { }\Ea =\sum_{r=0}^{n-2}\sum_{l=2}^{n-r} \sum_{\bar{\fs}\in \f_k} (-1)^{rl+n-r-l+1} \Ba{c}\resizebox{23mm}{!} { }\Ea \Eeq Hence $\cA svbig_\infty^{(k+1)}$ is just the $2^k$-coloured extension of $\cA ss_\infty$.
+Note that the generating corollas in $\cA svbig_\infty^{(k+1)}$ have at least one ingoing leg and at least one outgoing leg with respect to the basic direction (this condition kills ``curvature terms" in that direction).
 As we shall see in the next chapter (where we introduce representations of multi-oriented props), it is actually extra directions (if present) which play the genuine role of inputs and outputs.
-Hence to avoid ``curvature terms" with respect to {\em any}\, direction, we have to consider an ideal $I_1$ in the free operad $\cA svbig_\infty^{(k+1)}$ generated by those corollas which have no at least one output or no at least one input leg with respect to at least one extra orientation.
+Hence to avoid ``curvature terms" with respect to {\em any}\, direction, we have to consider an ideal $I_1$ in the free operad $\cA svbig_\infty^{(k+1)}$ generated by those corollas which have no output or no input leg(s) with respect to at least one extra orientation.
 It is easy to see that the above differential $\delta$ respects this ideal so that the quotient

 is a dg free operad again.
 It is generated by a ``smaller" set of generators, but still that set can be further reduced.
 Note that once the basic direction is fixed, the set of extra orientations $\f_k$ can be identified with the set of words of length $k$ in two letters, $>$ and $<$, and hence can be equipped with a lexicographic order $\leq$.
 Let us call a generating corolla